Leeds: Governance

 The City of Leeds is the local government district covering Leeds, and the local authority is Leeds City Council.
 The council is composed of 99 councillors, three for each of the district's wards.
 Elections are held three years out of four, on the first Thursday of May.
 One third of the councillors are elected, for a four-year term, in each election.
 The council is currently controlled by Labour.
-West Yorkshire does not have a county council, so Leeds City Council is the primary provider of local government services for the city.
+Leeds City Council is the primary provider of local government services for the city.
 The district is in the Yorkshire and the Humber region of England.

+In March 2020, along with the four other Local Authorities in West Yorkshire, Leeds City Council agreed a Devolution Deal with the UK Government.
+This resulted in the election of a Metro Mayor for West Yorkshire in 2021.
+The current mayor is Tracy Brabin.
+The mayor leads the West Yorkshire Combined Authority which was first established in 2014, and is based in Leeds.

 Most of the district is an unparished area.
 In the unparished area, there is no lower tier of government.
 Outside the unparished area, there are 31 civil parishes, represented by parish councils.
 These are the lowest tier of local government and absorb some limited functions from Leeds City Council in their areas.